Ascetic Computing

 Learning proprietary software has tended to go into the first category.

-Learning BIOS/UEFI settings and hardware minutia has largely gone into the first category (at great cost to my mind!)
+Learning BIOS/UEFI settings and hardware minutia has largely gone into the first category (and it stinks because sometimes you practically have to make a pact with demons for that information).

 Learning the fundamentals of programming goes in the second category.